 \section{Introduction}

-As Large Language Models (LLMs) are getting more and more capable, they are being slowly adopted as decision-support tools in critical domains such as legal systems, healthcare, transportation, and education.
-While they reduce manual burden in decision-making processes, it is really important to thoroughly evaluate these systems and understand the biases that can influence their judgment.
+As Large Language Models (LLMs) continue to advance in their capability, they are increasingly adopted as decision-support tools in critical domains such as legal systems, healthcare, transportation, and education.
+While they reduce manual burden in decision-making processes, it is important to thoroughly evaluate these systems and understand the biases that can influence their judgment.

 Traditionally, we evaluate bias in LLMs in terms of gender, race, religion, and ethnicity \cite{ayoub2024inherent}.
 These studies show how the biased LLMs impact the individual and make decisions for them based on their characteristics \cite{an2024large}.
 However, we should understand how the reasoning model processes endorsements from a source whose professional status is known or how the judgment of an LLM can be influenced by such an individual.
-Recent works \cite{sharma2023towards} show that language models show sycophantic behavior even when the user gives an incorrect statement.
-Further works have explored various other kinds of bias like bandwagon bias \cite{koo2024benchmarking} - where the models agree with the answer given by a group (e.g.,"85\% of the people believe that answer is A") and authority bias \cite{wang2025assessing} - where the model agrees with an authority represented as a person, institution, or a fact ("answer B is verified by a group of Oxford researchers")
+Recent works such as \cite{sharma2023towards} show that language models show sycophantic behavior even when the user gives an incorrect statement.
+Further works have explored various other kinds of bias like bandwagon bias \cite{koo2024benchmarking} where the models agree with the answer given by a group (e.g., "85\% of the people believe that answer is A") and authority bias \cite{wang2025assessing} where the model agrees with an authority represented as a person, institution, or a fact (e.g., "Answer B is verified by a group of Oxford researchers").

 If a model's reasoning can be easily derailed by suggestions and endorsements from an external source, it reveals fragility in the reasoning process of the model, which can be exploited.
 Prior works have demonstrated adversarial attacks by giving a persona to the language model and bypassing the safety guardrails \cite{zhang2025enhancing, liu2025breaking}.

-In our work, rather than treating authority as a binary property, we systematically vary the expertise level of the endorsement source and analyze how LLM behavior changes across these levels.
-Our work isolates the named source of the endorsement.
-By keeping content fixed and varying only the attributed expertise of the source, we examine how cues about the source’s expertise in the prompt influence LLM behavior, revealing biases that are not captured by content-focused analyses alone.
+Our work treats authority as a gradient rather than a binary property, allowing us to analyze LLM susceptibility across four tiers of expertise across various domains.
+By decoupling the source’s identity from the endorsement’s content, we demonstrate that a model's deviation from its internal reasoning is often a function of the endorser's perceived rank.
+This granular analysis exposes a specific 'authority bias' that persists even when the underlying reasoning tasks are objective and fixed.